-C. Roll call
+B. Roll call

-Mayor David Allison, Council members Tom Bailer, Cathy Sherman, Jeff Guard, Melina Meyer, Anne Schaefer, Kristin Carpenter, and Ken Jones
+Mayor David Allison, Council members Tom Bailer, Cathy Sherman, Kasey Kinsman, Wendy Ranney, Anne Schaefer, Kristin Carpenter, and Ken Jones

-D. Approval of Regular Agenda...... (voice vote)

-E. Disclosures of Conflicts of Interest and Ex Parte Communications

-- conflicts as defined in Cordova Municipal Code 3.10.010 should be declared, then Mayor rules on whether member should be recused, Council can appeal the Mayor's ruling - ex parte should be declared here, the content of the ex parte should be explained when the item comes before Council, ex parte does not recuse a member, it is required that ex parte is declared and explained
+- C. Approval of agenda..... (voice vote) - D. Disclosures of Conflicts of Interest and Ex Parte Communications - conflicts as defined in 3.10.010 https://library.municode.com/ak/cordova/codes/code of ordinances should be declared, then Mayor rules on whether member should be recused, Council can overrule - ex parte should be declared here, the content of the ex parte should be explained when the item comes before Council, ex parte does not recuse a member, it is required that ex parte is declared and explained of Electrical Workers Local Union #1547

-F. Communications by and Petitions from Visitors
+E. Communications by and petitions from visitors